-Those parents who opt to participate in our extended care service must also be prompt as they return each evening to pick up their children.
-Extended care afternoon hours are 3:15pm to 6:00pm.
-A late fee will be charged for students who are picked up after 6:00pm.
-Parents who repeatedly are not able to pick up their child(ren) by 6:00pm will be asked to withdraw their child(ren) from this service.
+Those parents who opt to participate in our extended care service must also be prompt in returning to pick up their children.
+Extended care afternoon hours are 3:15 p.m. to 6:00 p.m.
+A late fee will be charged for students who are picked up after 6:00 p.m.
+Parents who are repeatedly unable to pick up their child(ren) by 6:00 p.m. will be asked to withdraw their child(ren) from this service.